-- 8. Whether the contracting authority considers the measures adopted pursuant to section 7 as sufficient, the economic operator shall not be excluded from the procurement procedure; otherwise the economic operator shall be notified of the exclusion and of the relevant reasons. - 9.
-Any economic operator excluded from the participation to public tender procedures by a final judgment shall not rely on the possibility provided by sections 7 and 8 for the entire exclusion-period imposed by the final "judgment at hand". - b. indicate what in practice is required to successfully perform self-cleaning?
+- 4. If the reason for exclusion occurred after the submission of the tender, the economic operator shall take and communicate the measures referred to in paragraph 6. - 5.
+In no case may the award be delayed due to the adoption of the measures referred to in paragraph 6. - 6.
+An economic operator who is in one of the situations referred to in Article 94, with the exception of paragraph 6, and in Article 95, with the exception of paragraph 2, may provide evidence that the measures taken by him are sufficient to demonstrate its reliability.
+Where such measures are deemed to be sufficient and taken in a timely manner, they shall not be excluded from the procurement procedure.
+To that end, the economic operator shall demonstrate that it has compensated or undertaken to compensate for any damage caused by the offence or the offence, that it has clarified the facts and circumstances in a comprehensive manner by actively cooperating with the investigating authorities and that it has taken concrete measures of a technical, organisational and personnel nature to prevent further offences or offences.
+The measures taken by economic operators shall be assessed taking into account the seriousness and particular circumstances of the offence or offence and the timeliness of their recruitment.
+If the procuring entity considers that the measures are untimely or insufficient, it shall inform the economic operator." - b. indicate what in practice is required to successfully perform self-cleaning?
 In particular, whether the conditions set out in article 57 section 6 paragraph 2 of Directive 2014/24 (the economic operator shall prove (1) that it has paid or undertaken to pay compensation in respect of any damage caused by the criminal offense or misconduct, (2) clarified the facts and circumstances in a comprehensive manner by actively collaborating with the investigating authorities and (3) taken concrete technical, organizational and personnel measures that are appropriate to prevent further criminal offenses or misconduct) have to be fulfilled jointly for successful self-cleaning or is it permissible to choose or omit one of them and still demonstrate appropriate self-cleaning?